dell-asm/dell-dell_iom/docs/README.markdown

 		tagged_tengigabitethernet => '0/16-17';
 	}
 }
-This creates VLAN 180 and add TenGigabitEthernet 0/16 and 0/17 interfaces as tagged in the above definition.
+This creates VLAN 180 on MXL and add TenGigabitEthernet 0/16 and 0/17 interfaces as tagged in the above definition.

-This module can be used to configure VLANs, interfaces, and port channels on Dell IOA switch.
-#TODO
+node "iom.example.com" {
+  ioa_interface { 'TenGigabitEthernet 0/6':
+  vlan_tagged=>'180,181',
+  vlan_untagged=>'2-20',
+  shutdown    => true;
+  }
+}
+This will change change apply shutdown,tag VLAN 180,181 and and untag 0-20 VLANs for TenGigabitEthernet 0/6 on IOA switch.

 You can also use any of the above operations individually, or create new defined types, as required.
 The details of each operation and parameters are mentioned in the following readme files that are shipped with the following modules:

   - mxl_interface.md
   - mxl_portchannel.md
   - mxl_vlan.md
+  - ioa_interface.md